verrazzano/verrazzano/install/README.md

 ```

 ### Using a kind Cluster
-Set the following ENV vars:
+Set the following envrionment variables:
 ```
    export CLUSTER_TYPE=KIND
    export VERRAZZANO_KUBECONFIG=<path to kubernetes config where kind cluster info will be written>